 How to Get the Look?

 Pintura highlights have a similar technique as to other popular hair-painting buzzwords you see everywhere: like balayage, for example.
 The difference lies in the amount of color applied from mid-hair down to the roots.
 Pintura highlights not only apply a heavy hand at the tips but actually begin working the color from the tips upward.
-Essentially, it’s a way of hand-painting natural-looking highlights for a pretty pop of all-over color that truly shines through on curly hair.
+Essentially, it’s a way of hand-painting natural-looking highlights on curly hair for a pretty pop of all-over color that truly shines through your hair.

 10 Pintura Highlight Inspirations